dhaumann/tikzkit/README.md

 ## Architecture

-TikZKit is written in C++11 and Qt5.
+TikZKit is written in modern C++ and Qt5.
 It is organized in two libraries following the model/view concept, and the application:
-1. tikzcore: This library provides the model.
+1. tikzcore: This library provides the data model.
 The model entirely defines a TikZ picture.
 The model itself is represented by the class tikz::core::Document.
 2. tikzui: This library provides the view.
 It renders the scene by using the QGraphicsView based on a tikz::core::Document.
-3. TikZKit: The application is a thiin wrapper around the libraries tikzcore and tikzui.
+3. TikZKit: The application is a thin wrapper around the libraries tikzcore and tikzui.

 ## TODO List for a first tikzkit 1.0 release (incomplete)